-Community Services Bureau includes the School Resource Officers, Community Resource Officers, and Community Outreach; as well as potentially new functions such as a youth crimes unit and crime prevention unit.
+Community Services Bureau includes the School Resource Officers, District Resource Officers, and Community Outreach; as well as potentially new functions such as a youth crimes unit and crime prevention unit as the Department grows.

-Additionally, the Office of the Chief of Police has permanent personnel assigned that provide an administrative and support role to the Department.
+Additionally, the Office of the Chief of Police has permanent personnel assigned who provide an administrative and support role to the Department.
 This area currently includes public affairs, grant writing, planning & research, and administrative and budgetary oversight for the entire Department.